furnstahl/Physics-8820/LectureNotes/about.md

 * Prof. Matt Pratola, Ohio State University
 * Dr. Sarah Wesolowski, Salisbury University

 The full list of people that have contributed with ideas, discussions, or by generously sharing their knowledge is very long.
-Rather than taking the risk of forgetting someone, I simply say thank you to all.
-I am truly thankful for being part of an academic environment in which ideas and efforts are shared rather than kept isolated.
+Rather than inadvertently omitting someone, I simply say thank you to all.
+More generally, I am truly thankful for being part of an academic environment in which ideas and efforts are shared rather than kept isolated.

-The last statement extends to the open-source communities that make so many great computing tools publicly available.
+The last statement extends to the open-source communities that make so many wonderful computing tools publicly available.
 In this course we take great advantage of open-source Python libraries.

 The development of this course also would not have been possible without the knowledge gained through the study of several excellent textbooks, most of which are listed as recommended course literature.
 Here is a short list of those references that I have found particularly useful as a physicist learning Bayesian statistics and machine learning: